glass pH electrode

 pH combination electrode

 Most often used pH electrodes are glass electrodes.
-Typical model is made of glass tube ended with small glass bubble.
+Typical model is made of a glass tube ending with a small glass bubble.
 Inside of the electrode is usually filled with buffered solution of chlorides in which silver wire covered with silver chloride is immersed. pH of internal solution varies - for example it can be 1.0 (0.1M HCl) or 7.0 (different buffers used by different producers).

 Active part of the electrode is the glass bubble.
 While tube has strong and thick walls, bubble is made to be as thin as possible.
 Surface of the glass is protonated by both internal and external solution till equilibrium is achieved.
 Both sides of the glass are charged by the adsorbed protons, this charge is responsible for potential difference.
 This potential in turn is described by the Nernst equation and is directly proportional to the pH difference between solutions on both sides of the glass.